mwbowers/mwbowers.github.io/reference/datagate-client/ilibrary-list-class-enumerate-current-system-method.md

 **EnumerateCurrentSystem** provides a call-back interface for enumerating the database object contents of the system and user portion of an existing library list.
 This is useful in visual applications, for example, when a library contains a large amount of objects and a separate thread is used to display a view of objects as they are supplied by the database provider.
 The delegate *enumerator* is called by **EnumerateCurrentSystem** as each object is returned by the provider.
 Each object in the library list is rendered to the delegate as an instance of [IAdgObject](iadg-object-class.html) through which the program can immediately obtain static details, such as path name and object type.
 Not all methods of **IAdgObject** are available from the delegate's code however (see **AdgEnumerator** for details).

-DCS and current database providers only support the enumeration of files and libraries as the contents of libraries.
+DG and current database providers only support the enumeration of files and libraries as the contents of libraries.
 Exceptions raised by the delegate cause **Enumeration** to halt the database provider's stream of objects (safely interrupting the operation) just prior to rethrowing the exception.

 Note that the [IDirectory.ItemList](idirectory-class-item-list-property.html) property provides similar information, but "all at once" in a cached list format for a specific directory.
 ## Requirements